Interest rate with bonus (includes a fixed bonus of 0.01% for first 12 months)

 How to withdraw

-Payment to a TSB current or savings account in your name
+Transfer to a TSB current or savings account held in your name

+Accounts can be held in sole or joint names Interest is paid gross (without taking off tax) If you earn more interest than the Personal Savings Allowance, you may have to pay extra tax yourself.
 The Personal Savings Allowance is £1,000 for basic rate taxpayers and £500 for higher rate taxpayers.
 Additional rate taxpayers don't receive a Personal Savings Allowance.
+Account can be closed at any time without charge

 AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.